Camera-aware Label Refinement for Unsupervised Person Re-identification: Related works

 {\bf{Purely unsupervised person Re-ID}} is to perform person Re-ID solely on the unlabeled target domain, which relies entirely on unsupervised learning methods to identify individuals without any identity labels.
-Recent works~\cite{lin2019bottom, dai2022cluster} perform cluster algorithms in target features and assign pseudo labels to images.
+Recent works~\cite{dai2022cluster, lin2019bottom} perform cluster algorithms in target features and assign pseudo labels to images.
 BUC~\cite{lin2019bottom} employs a bottom-up approach to progressively cluster similar images into the same classes.
-Cluster-Contrast~\cite{dai2022cluster} stores and updates cluster representations and computed ClusterNCE loss at the cluster level.
+ClusterContrast~\cite{dai2022cluster}, DCCT~\cite{chen2023dual} and DHCCN~\cite{li2024distribution} are proposed to optimize the contrastive learning framework to learn a discriminative model.
+ClusterContrast~\cite{dai2022cluster} stores and updates cluster representations and computed ClusterNCE loss at the cluster level.
+DCCT~\cite{chen2023dual} introduces a dual clustering co-teaching method to utilize the features extracted by two networks to generate two sets of pseudo-labels respectively.
+DHCCN~\cite{li2024distribution} proposes a distribution-guided hierarchical calibration contrastive learning framework and utilize low-confidence samples to correct the features distribution.
 However, clustering-based methods using hard labels tend to accumulate clustering errors during iterations.
 To tackle the problem, some researchers~\cite{lin2020unsupervised, wang2020unsupervised} discard clustering and assign unlabeled images with softened multi-class labels reflecting identity.
 Others~\cite{ge2020mutual, zhang2021refining, cho2022part} attempt to handle the label noise using label refinement methods.
 MMT~\cite{ge2020mutual} proposes a mutual mean-teaching framework to mitigate label noise.
 RLCC~\cite{zhang2021refining} delves into temporal cluster consensus to improve the reliability of pseudo labels.
 PPLR~\cite{cho2022part} utilizes fine-grained local context information and ensembles the prediction of part features to refine pseudo labels of global features.
-This paper follows the clustering-based methods and proposes a camera-aware label refinement framework to enhance the quality of pseudo labels.
+In this paper, we follow the clustering-based methods and propose a camera-aware label refinement framework to enhance the quality of pseudo labels.